leetosc/leeto-portfolio/src/pages/posts/upgrading-mattermost-server.md

 Since the export file was quite large (~8 GB), I had to manually copy it from the server’s export directory at /opt/mattermost/mattermost/data/export.

 ### Importing Data into the New Instance
 The latest version of `mmctl` included a `--local` option, making it easier to import large files directly from the server.
-I logged into the new Mattermost container and made some adjustments:
+I `docker exec` into the new Mattermost container and made some adjustments:

 1. **Editing `config.json`**: To enable local mode for `mmctl`, I had to modify the config.json file in the new instance.